-The Vuong test for strictly non-nested models is being widely misused as a test of zero-inflation, even though the original paper of [Vuong(1989)] does not mention zero-inflation.
+The Vuong test for strictly non-nested models is being widely misused as a test of zero-inflation.
 For example the help page associated with the vuong command in pscl states: "The Vuong non-nested test is based on a comparison of the predicted probabilities of two models that do not nest.
-Examples include comparisons of zero-inflated count models with their non-zero-inflated analogs (e.g., zero-inflated Poisson versus ordinary Poisson, or zero-inflated negative-binomial versus ordinary negative-binomial)."
+Examples include comparisons of zero-inflated count models with their non-zeroinflated analogs (e.g., zero-inflated Poisson versus ordinary Poisson, or zero-inflated negative-binomial versus ordinary negative-binomial)."
 Desmarais and Hardin (2013) state that: "researchers commonly use the Vuong test (Vuong 1989) to determine whether the zero-inflated model fits the data statistically significantly better than count regression with a single equation" and cite ten references to publications that have used the Vuong test for this purpose.
-That this is an incorrect use of the Vuong test for non-nested models is illustrated by Figure 1.
-The top histogram illustrates the observed distribution of the log-likelihood ratios obtained when a one-covariate zero-inflated Poisson (ZIP) model and the corresponding Poisson model are fitted to 100,000 samples of size n=100 under the null hypothesis.
+That this is an incorrect use of the Vuong test for non-nested models is clearly illustrated by Figure 1.
+The left histogram illustrates the observed distribution of the log-likelihoods obtained when a one-covariate zero-inflated Poisson (ZIP) model and a Poisson model are fitted to 100,000 samples of size n = 100.
 Clearly the distribution is non-normal.
-The bottom histogram is produced using exactly the same software code that produced the top histogram, but here the the generating model was Poisson with four uniformly distributed covariates $x_1 - x_4$, and the competing models were each Poisson with two covariates, x_1 , x_2 and x_3 , x_4 respectively, and hence are strictly non-nested according to the definition of Vuong (1989).
+The 97.5th percentiles of the observed distribution is 3.45.
+The right hand histogram is produced using exactly the same software code that produced the left hand histogram, but here the data is simulated from data that is Poisson distributed on variables $x_1, x_2, x_3$ and $x_4$ where each $x_i$ is uniformly distributed, and the "competing" models are on $x_1 + x_2$ and $x_3 + x_4$ respectively, and hence are strictly non-nested according to the definition of Vuong (1989).
+(Here the observed 97.5th percentile is 1.969).

-Figure 1: Distributions of the Log-likelihood Ratios of ZIP versus Poisson and Strictly Non-Nested Models
+FIGURE 1.
+Distributions of the Log-likelihood Ratios of ZIP versus Poisson and Strictly Non-Nested Models

-[Desmarais and Harden(2013)] discuss AIC and BIC type adjustments to the distribution of the log-likelihood ratios, and present evidence that this improves the power of the Vuong test; these adjustments are, for any given comparison of models, constants, and hence only effect the mean of the distribution, not its shape.
+Desmarais and Hardin (2013) extensively discuss AIC and BIC type adjustments to the distribution of the log-likelihood ratios, and present evidence that this improves the power of the Vuong test; it should be noted that these adjustments are, for any given comparison of models, constants, and hence only effect the mean of the distribution, not its shape.